Harvard Extension Courses in Government

 Derek Reveron PhD, Lecturer in Extension and Faculty Affiliate, Belfer Center for Science and International Affairs, Harvard University, and Professor of National Security Affairs, Naval War College

-This course provides candidates in the Master of Liberal Arts, government or international relations, an opportunity to complete a policy research project on behalf of a US national security organization.
-The students frame a problem for analysis, complete a group in-depth research project, and present their findings to senior representatives from a government organization.
-Students work in small groups to address the question: What challenges do gray zone conflicts pose to the United States?
-Individually, students write strategic options memos to address pressing national security challenges.
+This course provides candidates in the Master of Liberal Arts, government or international relations, an opportunity to complete a national security policy research project.
+The students frame a problem for analysis, complete an in-depth research project, and present their findings to senior representatives from a government organization.

 GOVT E-599 Section 2 (25115)